SixArm/mast-cell-help/topics/start-here-for-safe-foods/index.md

 # Start here for safe foods

-"Safe foods" is the nickname for foods that someone can eat that don't cause symptoms.
-Safe foods can be different for each person, and can change over time.
+"Safe foods" is the nickname for foods that you can eat without symptoms.
+Safe foods can be different per person, and can change over time.

 **Try these first**: